-- Stronger teeth: PFM crowns help support damaged teeth that might otherwise be lost or extracted.
+- Stronger teeth: They help support damaged teeth that might otherwise be lost or extracted.

-- High success rates: PFM crowns can last a lifetime with proper care.
+- High success rates: These crowns can last a lifetime with proper care.

-- No metal allergic reactions: The gold alloy we use in our PFM crowns is non-reactive, making it the perfect base for patients with metal allergies.
+- No metal allergic reactions: The gold alloy we use is non-reactive, making it the perfect base for patients with metal allergies.

-- Beautiful smile: A PFM crown is custom-created to look lifelike, down to the shape and shade of the restoration.
+- Beautiful smile: They are custom created to match the adjacent teeth, down to the shape and shade of the restoration.

-- Lowered tooth sensitivity post-placement: Most patients who receive PFM crowns report very little tooth sensitivity afterwards compared to patients who receive other types of dental crowns.
+- Lowered tooth sensitivity post placement: Most patients who receive them report very little tooth sensitivity afterwards compared to patients who receive other types of dental crowns.

 Can a PFM Crown Be Placed In a Patient With Gum Disease?